 Once the contract is finished and saved, the developer can immediately see the API Console on the right pane, under “API Summary” section, as shown in the above screenshot.
-This allows the developer to test the API contract by sending a sample request and getting a response back.
+This allows the developer to test the API Contract by sending a sample request and getting a response back.